Kings' Anton Forsberg: First goalie off Wednesday

 • 1 min read

-Forsberg was the first goalie off during Wednesday's morning skate, Zach Dooley of the Kings' official site reports, indicating that he'll draw the road start against Seattle.
+Forsberg was the first goalie off during Wednesday's morning skate, Jared Shafran of LAKingsInsider.com reports, indicating that he'll defend the road crease against Florida.

-Forsberg has seen limited action to begin the year, and he's started in just one of the Kings' last eight games.
-However, he's been effective when called upon in recent weeks, going 2-0-1 with a 1.29 GAA and .934 save percentage over his last three starts.
-The 33-year-old will have a favorable matchup Wednesday, as the Kraken are tied for last in the NHL with 2.48 goals per game.
+Forsberg is in line to serve as the Kings' top netminder while Darcy Kuemper (upper body) is on injured reserve.
+Forsberg has made 10 appearances this year, going 4-3-3 with a 2.82 GAA and .893 save percentage.
+He drew a home start against the Panthers on Nov.
+6 and allowed five goals on 24 shots (.792 save percentage) in a 5-2 loss.

 More News